lkrum/Make-an-SVG-Logo/README.md

 2. Run `node index.js` to start the application
 3. Type in answers to each question
 4. Once you've answered the final question, a SVG file titled "logo.svg" will be created
+5. *Optional* Using the [SVG VS Code extension](https://marketplace.visualstudio.com/items?itemName=jock.svg), export your SVG file as a PNG to use in future projects

 ## Credits
 - [Inquirer Package](https://www.npmjs.com/package/inquirer/v/8.2.4)